Are you thinking of becoming a teacher and want to find out more?

-University Entrance (UE) is the minimum requirement to go to a New Zealand university.
-Where a tertiary provider refers to a requirement for applicants to have University Entrance as stated by the New Zealand Qualifications Authority (NZQA), this is defined as a minimum of 42 credits at Level 3 or higher on the New Zealand Qualifications Framework (NZQF).
+University Entrance (UE) is the minimum requirement to be able to study at a New Zealand university.
+Where a tertiary provider refers to a requirement for applicants to have University Entrance as stated by the NZQA, this is defined as a minimum of 42 credits at Level 3 or higher on the New Zealand Qualifications Framework (NZQF).

 To qualify you will need:

-Visit the New Zealand Qualifications Authority website to find out more.
+Visit the NZQA website to find out more.

 Secondary teacher education only: